-Definition of Consent

-Effective Consent is:

-- informed: - freely and actively given; - mutually understandable words or actions; and - Indicates a willingness to participate in mutually agreed upon sexual activity.

-What to do if you are a Victim of Sexual Violence

-- If you are not safe and need immediate help, call the police.
-If the incident happened on campus, call the Oklahoma State University Center for Health Sciences Security Department at 918-625-8592 If the incident occurred elsewhere in Tulsa call the Tulsa Police Department at 918-596-1100.
-If the incident happened anywhere else, call the law enforcement agency that has jurisdiction in the location where it occurred. - Do what you need to do to feel safe.
+• If you are not safe and need immediate help, call the police.
+If the incident happened on campus, call the OSU-CHS Department of Public Safety at 918-625-8592.
+If the incident occurred elsewhere in Tulsa call the Tulsa Police Department at 918-596-1100.
+If the incident happened anywhere else, call the law enforcement agency that has jurisdiction in the location where it occurred.

+• Do what you need to do to feel safe.
 Go to a safe place or contact someone with whom you are comfortable.
-You can call the 24-hour Rape Crisis Line 918-743-5763 to get advice and discuss options for how to proceed. - Do not shower, bathe, douche, change or destroy clothes, eat, drink, smoke, chew gum, take any medications or straighten the room or place of the incident.
+You can call the 24-hour Rape Crisis Line 918-743-5763 to get advice and discuss options for how to proceed.

+• Do not shower, bathe, douche, change or destroy clothes, eat, drink, smoke, chew gum, take any medications or straighten the room or place of the incident.
 Preserving evidence is critical for criminal prosecution.
 Although you may not want to prosecute immediately after the incident, that choice will not be available without credible evidence.
-The evidence collected can also be useful in the campus conduct process. - Go to the Hillcrest Medical Center to receive care for any physical injuries that may have occurred.
+The evidence collected can also be useful in the campus conduct process.

+• Go to the Hillcrest Medical Center to receive care for any physical injuries that may have occurred.
 While in the emergency room, treatment will be provided for sexually transmitted diseases and to prevent pregnancy.
-A Sexual Assault Nurse Examiner (SANE), a sexual assault response advocate and police officer will be available for support. - If you call the 24-hour Rape Crisis Line [918-743-5763], a sexual assault nurse examiner (SANE), a police officer and a rape volunteer advocate will be sent to the exam site. - Upon arrival at Hillcrest Medical Center you will be taken to a private exam area.
+A Sexual Assault Nurse Examiner (SANE), a sexual assault response advocate and police officer will be available for support.

+• If you call the 24-hour Rape Crisis Line (918-743-5763), a sexual assault nurse examiner (SANE), a police officer and a rape volunteer advocate will be sent to the exam site.

+• Upon arrival at Hillcrest Medical Center you will be taken to a private exam area.
 The nurse, advocate and police officer will be directed to this same location.
-You will be examined to treat any injuries and to gather evidence. - With your permission, the sexual assault advocate will support you throughout the entire exam, which will be performed by the nurse.
+You will be examined to treat any injuries and to gather evidence.

+• With your permission, the sexual assault advocate will support you throughout the entire exam, which will be performed by the nurse.
 The advocate will provide a packet of written materials that contains information about common reactions to rape, follow-up medical needs and support services.

-On and Off Campus Resources
+• Upon notification or request, OSU-CHS will provide written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community.